 Location August 1945: Camp Shelby, MS

 1.)
-Detailed History of the 661st Tank Destroyer Battalion - Found on the 69th Infantry Division website.
-History was written by George H. Straley in June of 1945.
+Detailed History of the 661st Tank Destroyer Battalion - Written by George H. Straley in June of 1945, while the unit was still in Germany.
+It was then published in a booklet and then reprinted in 1995, in the 69th Infantry Association Bulletin (Volume 48, No 2).
 What isn't mentioned in the history is that the 661st was one of the first units to cross the famous bridge at Remagen and was involved in the fighting in that area.

 2.)
 Unit History Booklet - Has short history, company staff personnel listings and a complete listing of Company C Personnel.
 Also includes several Bronze Star recipients.
 Courtesy of the Tank Destroyer Association by L. L. Gill, TDA Historian.